dwayneparton/template-github-pages-form-markdown/README.md

 ## Folder Structure

+    │
-|- .build - generator scripts
+    ├── .build - generator scripts
-|-- .build/dist - generated scripts
+    ├──.build/dist - generated scripts
-|- .github - github actions
+    ├──.github - github actions
+    │

 ## Why the dotFolder structure?

 dot Files are automatically ignored by obsidian.md and have no affect on the performance.
+Learn more by [reading here](https://dwayneparton.github.io/journal/2023/02/05/wordpress-to-markdown/).